Want to help us serve in Memphis?

-Memphis is one of the 25 largest cities in America, and has a metropolitan regional population of over 1.3 million people.
+Memphis is one of the 25 largest cities in America, and it is located in Shelby County, whose 900,000 residents make it by far the largest county in the state of Tennessee.
+The entire 10-county Memphis metropolitan region has a population of over 1.3 million people.
 Like all large cities, there are a great variety of people and perspectives, presenting the church with many open doors for the gospel and many opportunities to serve those who have needs.

 1. Lebonheur Baskets – Memphis is home to some of the best children’s hospitals in America, bringing families from all over the nation for medical care.
 Many of them are stuck in a waiting room all day, so Great Oaks provides free snack baskets every week to all the Lebonheur waiting rooms.
 Lebonheur named Great Oaks their Volunteer Group of the Year in 2012 for this simple gesture of encouragement.
 Can you help us organize and deliver our weekly Lebonheur Baskets?